Krypthon-Hackathon-VITC/Team-17/README.md

 # **KRISHIAAN**

 ## A web application for the farmers to sell their produce and consumers to buy produce directly and at a fair price.
+The ecosystem would offer a peer to peer transaction service  between the producer and the consumer and would primarily eliminate corruption by the inclusion of blockchain.

 <br/>